markharrison/Lab_AzureDevOps_orig/azuredevops-4.md

 - [Part 3 - Test Plans](azuredevops-3.md)
 - [Part 4 - Accessibility Testing](azuredevops-4.md) ... this document

 ## Accessibility Testing

-As part of the release pipeline - add the [accessibility checker] - this can be obtianed from the Marketplace
+As part of the release pipeline - add the Accessibility Checker - this can be obtained from the Marketplace

 [Accessibility Checker](https://marketplace.visualstudio.com/items?itemName=DrewLewis.Accessibility)